MHammad33/Product-Store/README.md

 # Product-Store

-A project of MERN stack for learning purposes
+A MERN stack project designed for learning and experimentation with modern web development tools and best practices.

-# My Features
+## Features

-- Added TypeScript
-  - Validating Requests
+- **TypeScript Integration**
+  - Provides enhanced type safety across the stack
+  - Validates requests for more robust API interactions
-- Added ESlint
+- **ESLint Configuration**
+  - Ensures code quality and consistency with custom linting rules

 ---

+### Development Timeline

-Time Taken: 1 hour so far
+- **Time Taken**: 1 hour (and counting)